 Deputy Director and Director of Exhibitions

-Sarah Spinner Liska is a lawyer and historian, with extensive experience in the arts and project management.
+Sarah Spinner Liska (she/her) is a lawyer and non-profit leader, with extensive experience in development, communications, and project management.
 After moving to Ohio, Sarah worked on the inaugural edition of FRONT International and also served as the Director of Data and Analytics on a congressional campaign.
 She holds a Ph.D. from Yale University, where she received the Hans Gatzke Prize for Outstanding Dissertation in European History, and a J.D. from Yale Law School, where she served as an editor on the Yale Law Journal and the Yale Journal of Law & the Humanities.
 Sarah was awarded a Golieb Fellowship in Legal History at NYU Law School and holds a B.A. in the History of Art and French and an M.A. in Humanistic Studies from Johns Hopkins University.
 Sarah is admitted to practice law in Ohio and is a member of the Ohio State Bar Association.
-She chairs the Special Exhibitions Committee at the Maltz Museum, leads the Community Conversations series as a trustee for the Yale Alumni Association of Cleveland, serves on the Johns Hopkins University Second Decade Society, and leads the North American Arts 'Ennials Alliance network.
+She chairs the Special Exhibitions Committee at the Maltz Museum, leads the Community Conversations series as a trustee of the Yale Alumni Association of Cleveland, serves on the Johns Hopkins University Second Decade Society, and leads the North American Arts 'Ennials Alliance.

 Allison H. Smith